devkiran/nextjs-blog-template/data/posts/deploy-node-digitalocean.md

 ### Example App

 We'll use a Node.js boilerplate from Github and set up that project on Droplet.
 You are free to use your own project if you have.
-Here is the project I'll be using https://github.com/devkiran/express-sample
+Here is the project I'll be using [GitHub Repo](https://github.com/devkiran/express-sample)

 ![1.1.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1637247924646/yfqsseAKq.png)